 - Other documents considered useful to establish the qualification of the applicant

-Information on the online application (and more) can be found in our FAQ.
+More information about the online application can be found in our FAQ.

 The accepted applicants having a pre-enrollment from an Italian Embassy/Consulate shall complete their enrollment procedure upon arrival in Italy as explained in the section: “Practical Information for Foreign Students” (Section “Enrollment information”).